Working in Market - Malaysia

 - The structure and function of distribution channels in this market is complex and changes rapidly.
 Consumers tend to use a combination of traditional distribution partners and online options to research and book travel.

-- Most FIT consumers book accommodation and air tickets online, while some are using FIT specialised agents.
+- Most FIT consumers book flight and accommodation online, while some are using FIT specialised agents.

-- Groups tend to travel during peak season when the major holidays such as school holiday, Chinese New Year, Hari Raya festival and Christmas occur.
-The lead time is three to six weeks prior to the peak season.
+- Groups tend to travel during peak season when the major holidays occur such as school holidays, Chinese New Year, Hari Raya, Christmas and New Year’s Eve.
+The booking lead time is three to six weeks prior to the peak season.
 FITs travel more during the off-peak months and have a shorter lead time than group travellers.

 - Weekends combined with public holiday are the most in demand travel pattern.
 Malaysian consumers also tend to take frequent short break holidays.

-- Cruising companies are aggressively working on gaining market share offering competitive promotion for intra-region and fly cruise package to capture outbound travel market share.
-There are increased of trade activities such as training, roadshow and famils.
+- Cruising companies are aggressively working on gaining market share offering competitive promotion for intra-region and fly-cruise packages to capture outbound travel market share.
+Increased trade activities such as training, roadshow and famils ensure cruise holidays are top of mind.

 - Specialty tours for international sports such as marathons, golfing, cycling and major events such as Vivid Sydney, Melbourne Cup, Food & Wine Festival, and music concerts are growing for Malaysia visitors.